browserengineering/book/book/invalidation.md

 We can even freeze all of the style fields!
-The only complication is that `innerHTML` changes an element's parent, so let's create the style dict dynamically.
+The only complication is that `innerHTML` changes an element's parent, so let's create the style dictionary dynamically.
 Initialize it to `None` in the constructor:

 ``` {.python}
 class Element: